 2. Average days of inactivity

-3. Individual Sales funnel
+3. Sales funnel per sales rep

 2. Sales trends dashboard

-How we use this sales dashboard at Cumul.io:
+How we use this sales dashboard at Cumul.io

 - Increasing Lead quality (Marketing team)